-The aim(s) of the The increases The financial.
-The actions The products.
-The changes, initiative, based and processes services and attributable to in welfare human, material, on the problem technological through which infrastructure the initiative associated or opportunity and information the initiative that result outputs, that with outcomes identified. resources used transforms from the may manifest (including inputs into to implement initiative in the short. economic. and deliver outputs. activities. medium or social the initiative. long term. environmental or cultural outcomes).
-Objective Inputs Activities Outputs Benefits Outcomes
+The aim(s) of the The financial The actions The products, The changes, The increases services and initiative, based human, material, and processes attributable to in welfare on the problem technological through which infrastructure the initiative associated or opportunity and information the initiative that result outputs, that with outcomes identified. resources used transforms from the may manifest (including to implement inputs into initiative in the short. economic. and deliver outputs. activities. medium or social. the initiative. long term. environmental or cultural outcomes).
+Objective Inputs Activities Outputs Outcomes Benefits